wispamulet/cobalt-elf/README.md

 ## what exactly I've done?

-There are two color themes, one is called **Cobalt Night Elf**, the other is **Cobalt Dark Elf**.
+1. There are two color themes, one is called **Cobalt Night Elf**, the other is **Cobalt Dark Elf**.

    The syntax highlighting are mainly from [Cobalt2 Theme Official](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) but I changed a little bit, mostly for `TypeScript` and `CSS`.
 Basically **Cobalt Night Elf** is the same as [Cobalt2 Theme Official](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2) with a slightly different syntax highlighting.

-**Cobalt Dark Elf** has the same syntax ing colors but with dark background.
+   **Cobalt Dark Elf** has the same syntax highlighting colors but with dark background.
 I've always want to use a black and orange theme and I found this [Horizon Theme](https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode).
-It looks really good but I prefer orange than pink.
-So the UI colors are from it.
+It looks really good but I prefer orange than red and pink.
+So the UI colors mostly are from it.

-There's also a icon theme from [Monokai Pro](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode), you can find it by choosing `File -> Preference -> File Icon Theme -> Cobalt Elf`.
+2. There's also a icon theme from [Monokai Pro](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode), you can find it by choosing `File -> Preference -> File Icon Theme -> Cobalt Elf`.

    **Notice**: [Monokai Pro](https://marketplace.visualstudio.com/items?itemName=monokai.theme-monokai-pro-vscode) is not a free theme although you can use it without a license.
 If you really like it, please buy a license and support their work.

-These themes are really fantastic, choose what you want!
+_You can use those themes as well, choose what you want!_

 ## how to use